Medicine & Dental Surgery selection process

 - Academic background

-- Experience of working in a team
+- Experience of working in a team and taking responsibility

 - Hobbies and interests